amartin755/tcppump/PACKET_REFERENCE.md

     +1234:   protoMickey(color = 10, index = 0x16, msg = <protoMouse(payload = *32)>)

 ## Script files
 Script files contain a list of packets as specified above.
-Each packet definition has to be terminated with semicolon.
-Comments start with '#'.
+Each packet definition musr be terminated with a semicolon (`;`).
+Comments start with `#`.

 Example: